openshift/oadp-operator/docs/design/datamover.md

 The DataMoverBackup Controller will watch for DataMoverBackup CR.
 Likewise, DataMoverRestore Controller will watch for DataMoverRestore CR.
 Both of these CRs will have a reference to a DataMoverClass.

 `DataMoverClass` is a cluster scoped Custom Resource that will have details about the data mover provisioner.
 The provisioner (identified by the field `mover`) will be responsbile for creating a DataMover plugin that will create a `DataMoverBackup` CR & `DataMoverRestore` CR.
 They will also be responsible for implementing the logic for DataMoverBackup & DataMoverRestore controller that corresponds to their data mover.
-The spec will also include a field (`selector`) to identify the PVCs that would be moved with the given provisioner.
+The spec will also include a field (`dmselector`) to identify the PVCs that would be moved with the given provisioner.

 ```
 apiVersion: oadp.openshift.io/v1alpha1